andrewtwin/ip-aggregator/README.md

 # ip-aggregator
-Aggregate IPs from arguments, stdin or both.
+Aggregate IPs from arguments, stdin, or both.

 ## Usage